AntonioGabrielAndrade/LIRE-Lab/README.md

 # How To Run LIRE-Lab

 LIRE-Lab is currently distributed in jar format only .
 You can download the latest release [here](https://github.com/AntonioGabrielAndrade/LIRE-Lab/releases/latest) in a zip file.
-After extract the zip file you can run the system double-clicking the jar file or typing the following command in terminal:
+After extract the zip file you can run the system by double-clicking the jar file or typing the following command in terminal:
 ~~~
 $ java -jar lirelab-<version>.jar
 ~~~